-[106] Below are my reasons for finding that the LTC Home has not established that it should be permitted to raise the application of the discretionary exemptions at sections 13, 14(1), 14(2)(a), 14(2)(c), 15(b), and 18(1)(j) of FIPPA.
+[99] Below are my reasons for finding that the LTC Home has not established that it should be permitted to raise the application of any of the discretionary exemptions it seeks to apply.

-[107] As noted above, the purpose of the discretionary exemptions is to protect institutional interests, and it is only in "the most unusual of cases" that an affected party may raise the application of a discretionary exemption that has not been claimed by an institution.
-49 The LTC Home was asked to explain why it should be permitted to raise the discretionary exemptions it alleges apply in this case when the institution did not.
-Having reviewed its representations, I find that it has not demonstrated that this is one of those "rare occasions" where it is necessary to consider the application of a discretionary exemption that was not applied by the hospital.
+[100] As explained above, the purpose of the discretionary exemptions is to protect institutional interests, and it is only in "the most unusual of cases" that an affected party may raise the application of a discretionary exemption that has not been claimed by an institution.45 The LTC Home was asked to explain why it should be permitted to raise the discretionary exemptions it alleges apply in this case when the institution did not.
+Having reviewed its representations, I find that it has not demonstrated that this is one of those "rare occasions" where it is necessary to consider the application of a discretionary exemption that was not applied by OHH, as the institution.

-[108] As previous orders have emphasized, the discretionary exemptions exist for institutions to claim.
-As explained in Order P-257,
+[101] Previous orders have clearly stated that the discretionary exemptions exist for institutions to claim.
+As emphasized in Order P-257,